SEC Chair Paul Atkins: "We’re a Decade Behind on Crypto" — Why Catching Up Is Now Job One

 Scenario Map: The Next 12–18 Months

-1. Base Case — Gradual Normalization: Draft rules appear; targeted no-action relief bridges the gap; a handful of pilots go live under strict conditions; enforcement shifts toward fraud and market-abuse priorities.
+1. Base Case — Gradual Normalization: Draft rules appear; targeted no-action relief bridges the gap; a handful of pilots go live under strict conditions; enforcement shifts toward illegal deception and market-abuse priorities.

 2. Bull Case — Fast-Track: Clear inter-agency coordination, robust comment-period collaboration, and early pilots that perform well unlock broader adoption of tokenized funds, on-chain cash, and enterprise settlement.